 Samsung Ego was inaugurated on Monday, January 29 with the Connect3D fashion show, project of the ZER firm and winner of the Samsung EGO Innovation Project.

 Ane Castro and Núria Costa are the founders of ZER.
 They identified a business niche in the innovative technology-oriented textile segment.
-After an investigation on 3D printing they deployed in The Netherlands, they turned their research project into something tangible.
-They are manufacturing tissues similar to those we use in our day to day, but made with 3D printers; this way they can produce garments avoiding surpluses.
-In addition to this technique, they also use laser cutters, obtaining totally taylor-made volumes and shapes that are not reproducible with other techniques.
-Can you imagine a future where each person prints their own clothes?
+After an investigation on 3D printing, they deployed in The Netherlands and turned their research project into something tangible.
+They are manufacturing scarves similar to those we use every day, but made with 3D printers; in this way, they can produce garments avoiding surpluses.
+In addition to this technique, they also use laser cutters, obtaining totally tailor-made volumes and shapes that are not reproducible with other techniques.
+Can you imagine a future where everyone prints their own clothes?

 Artificial intelligence and the textile world

-Fashion brands don’t need expensive electronic devices to become part of the world of technology; there are plenty of options to provide intelligence to clothing, leading to new applications, or collecting data in real time, something previously unthinkable.
+Fashion brands do not need expensive electronic devices to become part of the world of technology; there are plenty of options to provide intelligence to clothing, leading to new applications, or collecting data in real time, something previously unthinkable.

 Any product can become a data generator and create opportunities that lead to innovative experiences for the consumer.
 And we are very close to incorporating them into our lives.

 Article written by Ana Rosa González, User Experience Manager at Barbara IoT.